michaeljborg/cm-legendary-spawns/README.md

 Uses the models added by the Mega Showdown mod

-Added a legendary spawn bucket to contorl legendary spawn rates
+Added a legendary spawn bucket to control legendary spawn rates